Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Results and Discussion

-The reduction in band gap can be explained by observing the atom projected partial density of states (pDOS) (see Figure~\ref{fig_dos}).
-In the pristine Cs$_2$AgInCl$_6$, the Cl p-orbitals and Ag d-orbitals contribute to the valence band maximum (VBM), whereas the In and Ag s-orbitals contribute to the conduction band minimum (CBm) (see Figure~\ref{fig_dos}a).
-The states are symmetric with respect to the spin alignments (spin up or down) indicating that the electrons are paired.
-In case of substitutional alloying of Cu(I) and Au(I), their d-orbitals have more energy than the Ag d-orbitals and hence, reduce the band gap by elevating the VBM (see Figure~\ref{fig_dos}c and~\ref{fig_dos}d).
+The reduction in band gap can be explained by observing the atom projected partial density of states (pDOS) (see Fig.~\ref{fig_dos}).
+In the pristine Cs$_2$AgInCl$_6$, the Cl p-orbitals and Ag d-orbitals contribute to the VBM, whereas the In and Ag s-orbitals contribute to the CBm (see Fig.~\ref{fig_dos}(a)).
+In case of substitutional alloying of Cu(I) and Au(I), their d-orbitals are at higher energy level than the d-orbitals of Ag, thereby, reducing the band gap by elevating the VBM (see Fig.~\ref{fig_dos}(c) and~\ref{fig_dos}(d)).
 However, in case of the M(III) substitution at In site, generally, the states lie inside the valence band (VB) or the conduction band (CB), and thus, do not reduce the band gap effectively.
-From Figure~\ref{fig_dos}b, we can see that the Ga(III) is reducing the band gap by a negligible amount (as the states contributed by the Ga are lying inside VB and CB).
+From Fig.~\ref{fig_dos}(b), we can see that the Ga(III) is reducing the band gap by a negligible amount (as the states contributed by the Ga are lying inside VB and CB).
 Whereas, the Co(III) and Ir(III) substitution at In site show a finite decrease in the band gap.
-This is due to the Co d-orbitals and Ir d-orbitals contribution at CBm and VBM, respectively (see Figure S2).
-In case of M(II), there is a little contribution from d- and s-orbitals of M(II) at VBM and CBm, respectively, and therefore, reducing the band gap by introducing the shallow states (see Figure~\ref{fig_dos}e and~\ref{fig_dos}f).
-The band gap reduction on substituting Br/I at Cl site is occurred by elevating the VBM, which is due to Br/I p-orbitals contribution at VBM (see Figure~\ref{fig_dos}g and~\ref{fig_dos}h).
+This is due to the Co d-orbitals and Ir d-orbitals contribution at CBm and VBM, respectively (see Fig. S4).
+In case of M(II), there is a little contribution from d- and s-orbitals of M(II) at VBM and CBm, respectively, and therefore, reducing the band gap by introducing the shallow states (see Fig.~\ref{fig_dos}(e) and~\ref{fig_dos}(f)).
+Moreover, the Mn states are asymmetric (with respect to spin states), which indicates that Zn(II) will be more stable than Mn(II).
+This can also be seen from the more negative value of $\Delta H_\textrm{D}$ for Zn(II) in comparison to Mn(II).
+The band gap reduction on substituting Br/I at Cl site is occurred by elevating the VBM, which is due to Br/I p-orbitals contribution at VBM (see Fig.~\ref{fig_dos}(g) and~\ref{fig_dos}(h)).
+The reduction in band gap on mixing the halides is in line with the previous studies~\cite{doi:10.1021/acs.jpclett.6b02682,doi:10.1021/acs.chemmater.5b04231}.
 In all these cases, the defect levels are shallow, which is a desirable property for optoelectronic devices.
 Shallow defect states ensure that the recombination of photogenerated charge carriers is not prominent and thus, the decrement in charge carrier mobility and diffusion will be insignificant.